 Organizational culture matters.
 It affects employee engagement and an organization’s ability to differentiate, compete and attract purpose-driven talent.
-Businesses committed to shaping a healthy culture should start by evaluating the state of their current culture.
+Businesses committed to shaping a healthy internal culture should start by evaluating the state of their current company culture.

-Evaluating organizational culture gives leaders a sense of where the culture stands today and provides insights on what steps to take to nurture and sustain a positive work environment.
+Evaluating organizational culture gives leaders a sense of where the business culture stands today and provides insights on what steps to take to nurture and sustain a positive work environment.

 Follow these practical steps on how to evaluate organizational culture: